natchaw/WiseeaterWebsite/wp-content/plugins/elementskit-lite/readme.txt

-=== ElementsKit Elementor Addons and Templates Library===
+=== ElementsKit Elementor addons ===
 Contributors: xpeedstudio, Ataurr, emranio
-Tags: Elementor addons, elementor mega menu builder, elementor header footer builder, Elementor widgets, Accordion tab, Elementor modules, page builder addons, addons, addon, widgets, widget
+Tags: Elementor addons, mega menu builder, widgets for elementor, header footer builder, Elementor widgets,elementor addon, Accordion tab, Elementor modules, page builder addons, addons
 Requires at least: 5.0
-Tested up to: 6.1
+Tested up to: 6.2
 Requires PHP: 7.1
-Stable tag: 2.8.1
+Stable tag: 2.8.7
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Elementor Addons come with Header Footer Builder, Mega Menu Builder, Free Elementor Widgets, Pricing table addon, Team member, testimonial Widgets, addons Etc under the hood.
-It has 80+ custom Elementor widget addons to create any site with on the fly.
+Elementor Addons come with Header Footer Builder, Mega Menu Builder, Free Elementor Widgets, Templates Library Pricing table, Team member, testimonial Widgets, Etc under the hood.
+It has 80+ custom widgets to create any site with on the fly.

 == Description ==

-ElementsKit Elementor addons is an ultimate and all-in-one addons for Elementor Page Builder.
+**ElementsKit Elementor addons** is an ultimate and all-in-one addons for Elementor Page Builder.
 It includes the most comprehensive modules, such as **Header Footer Builder, Mega Menu Builder, Layout template Library**, etc under the one hood.
 It has **80+ custom elementor widgets** such as an Advanced accordion, Pricing table, Team member, testimonial, Accordion, tab, Countdown Timer, etc to create any site with ease.
+This is the best addon for elementor.

+**Elementskit** has Exclusive features that blow your mind.
+Like our Mega Menu Builder, Header and Footer Builder layout library, **One Page Scroll, Sticky Content, and Parallax Effects, you will get tons of Premium features that you have never imagined in elementor addons.**

-It has unique and powerful custom controls, such as Image Picker, Ajax Select2, Advanced Widgets, and many more.
+This addon has unique and powerful custom controls, such as Image Picker, Ajax Select2, Advanced Widgets, and many more.
 Why do you need multiple elementor addons?
 Where is everything under the one hood?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VhBl3dHT5SY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**Elementskit** has Exclusive features that blow your mind.
-Like our Mega Menu Builder, Header and Footer Builder layout library, **One Page Scroll, Sticky Content, and Parallax Effects, you will get tons of Premium features that you have never imagined in elementor addons.**